 You may have thought getting into college was the tough part (for your student and you), and in four years your family would be celebrating a graduation.
 However, for many students — possibly including your own — a detour is necessary.

 Even under ordinary circumstances, it's common for students to take time off from college.
-In 2020, with the Covid-19 pandemic leading to temporary campus closures and shifts to online/remote learning in the spring followed by projections for continued change to the college scene this fall, more students than ever are thinking about taking a break.
+During the 2020–21 academic year, with the COVID-19 pandemic leading to shifts to online/remote learning and restrictions to campus life and activities, more students than ever are thinking about taking a break.

 It's natural for parents to worry when this happens.
 What if your student never goes back?